Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Results and Discussion

 \section{Results and Discussion}

-\textbf{Evaluating DSR.} We evaluated DSR on a set of 12 commonly used symbolic regression benchmarks \citep{uy2011semantically}, as well as 4 additional variants in which we introduced real-valued constants to demonstrate the inner optimization loop.
-Each benchmark is defined by a ground truth expression, a training and testing dataset, and set of allowed operators, described in Table \ref{tab:benchmarks} in Appendix \ref{app:appendix}.
-The training data is used to compute the reward for each candidate expression, the test data is used to evaluate the best found candidate expression at the end of training, and the ground truth function is used to determine whether the best found candidate expression was correctly recovered.
+\textbf{Evaluating DSR.} We evaluated DSR on the Nguyen symbolic regression benchmark suite \citep{uy2011semantically}, a set of 12 commonly used benchmark expressions developed and vetted by the symbolic regression community \citep{white2013better}.
+Each benchmark is defined by a ground truth expression, a training and test dataset, and a set of allowed operators, described in Table \ref{tab:benchmarks} in Appendix \ref{app:details}.
+The training data is used to compute the reward for each candidate expression, the test data is used to evaluate the best found candidate expression at the end of training, and the ground truth expression is used to determine whether the best found candidate expression was correctly recovered.

-As a baseline, we compared against standard GP-based symbolic regression.
-To ensure fair comparison, the same constant optimizer (BFGS) was used for both methods.
-We ran independent training runs for GP and DSR for each benchmark expression ($n=100$ for benchmarks without constants; $n=10$ for benchmarks with constants).
-For each experiment, we generated 1,000 candidate expressions per generation/iteration for 1,000 generations/iterations, resulting in 1,000,000 total expressions.
-For each training run, the expression with the best reward is selected and we record the NRMSE on the test data.

-For GP, we used the open-source software package ``deap'' \citep{fortin2012deap}.
-For DSR, the RNN comprised a single-layer LSTM of 32 hidden units.
-Additional hyperparameters and experiment details are provided in Appendix \ref{app:appendix}.

-In Table \ref{tab:results}, we report the percentage of runs that correctly recover the expression and NRMSE on the test data for each benchmark.
-DSR significantly outperforms GP in its ability to exactly recover benchmark expressions.
-DSR also outperforms GP in the average NRMSE across all expressions; however, we observe that for the few expressions with low or zero recovery rate (e.g. Nguyen-7, Nguyen-8, and Nguyen-12), GP sometimes exhibits lower NRMSE.
-One explanation is that GP is more prone to overfitting the expression to the dataset.
-As an evolutionary approach, GP directly modifies the previous generation's expressions, allowing it to make small ``corrections'' that decrease error each generation even if the functional form is far from correct.
-In contrast, in DSR the RNN ``rewrites'' each expression from scratch each iteration after learning from a gradient update, making it less prone to overfitting.

-Surprisingly, DSR consistently performed best without a complexity penalty, i.e. $\lambda_\mathcal{C} = 0$.
-Due to the autoregressive nature of the RNN, shorter expressions tend to exhibit higher likelihood than longer ones.
-We postulate that this property produces a self-regularization effect that precludes the need for an explicit complexity penalty.